 3. Immunization and Screening Fee: Every fall semester, students are assessed an immunization and screening fee that includes the initial validation and maintenance of immunization records as required for health care personnel.
-Immunization records are kept up-to-date through the department of occupational health.
-Annual services include tuberculosis (TB) screenings, influenza vaccines, and hepatitis B vaccines (completed post- matriculation).
-The department of occupational health also provides follow-up for any blood-borne pathogen exposure that may occur while you are a student at TTUHSC El Paso.
+Immunization records are kept up-to-date through the Occupational Health Department.
+Annual services include tuberculosis (TB) screenings, influenza vaccines, and hepatitis B vaccines (completed post-matriculation).
+The Occupational Health Department also provides follow-up for any blood-borne pathogen exposure that may occur while you are a student at TTUHSC El Paso.